saihaj/DOGE-AI/README.md

 ### Phase 1:

 - Set up infrastructure to process government bills.
-- Scrape all Senate bills and analyze them to identify those that may be wasteful of government funds.
+- Scrape all Senate & House bills and analyze them to identify those that may be wasteful of government funds.
 - Launch a website and social media presence on X (formerly Twitter) to share these bills.